liyielsa/liyielsa.github.io/cmdline_course.md

 ## Module 3: Scripting, Configuration Files and Installing Programs

-1. Basics on scirpts
+- Basics on scirpts
-2. Environment variables
+- Environment variables
-3. Configuration files
+- Configuration files
-4. Root user
+- Root user

+This week I got to know bash scripts and got a slight taste of its usage.
+I also got the idea of environment variables.
+Basic information of root user was also mentioned in the tutorial videos.

 ## Module 4: Using ssh, scp and Version Control

-1. Setting up CSC remote server access
+- Setting up CSC remote server access
-2. Version control using Git and Github
+- Version control using Git and Github

+This week I registered for CSC and set up the remote server access.
+I also tried version control using Git and Github.
+Exercise was also performed on this topic.

 ## Final Assignment: Building webpages using Github pages

-1. Installing Jekyll and usage
+- Installing Jekyll and usage
-2. Markdown language
+- Markdown language

+This week I deepended my understanding of markdown langugae and tried it on Github webpages.
+I also used formerly learnt knowledge to set up Jekyll on my terminal.
+I workd on my webpage by using these tools.